 Paull Holme Strays Nature Reserve

 Please be aware that access to most of Paull Holme strays is temporarily closed for safety.
 The Environment Agency continues to carry out major flood prevention works to help protect the City of Hull and surrounding areas from future flooding.
-We hope work will be completed by the end of 2018 but may take longer.
+We hope work will be completed by summer 2019 but may take longer.

 Know before you go

 Parking informationCar park available, signposted from the village and Thorngumbald road.